YongHwan2161/cppWebServer3/system-documents/sentence-management.md

    - Preserve token structure

 3. Self-Loop Creation
-   - Create link to same vertex
+   - Create link to same node
    - Use axis 2 for sentence structure
    - Same channel for source and destination